TheMatrixAdmin/nginx-openwebui/README.md

 ./setup.sh
 ```

-🛠️ Accessing OpenWebUI & Configuring Ollama
+## 🛠️ Accessing OpenWebUI & Configuring Ollama
 Once your setup is complete, follow these steps to access and configure OpenWebUI:

 1️⃣ Open OpenWebUI

-Visit https://<your-server-ip> in your browser.
+Visit https://< your-server-ip > in your browser.

 2️⃣ Create an Account